AhmadHasan0710/Self-Hosted-Infrastructure/README.md

 download and redistribution by its rights holder.
 No copyrighted or otherwise restricted material is indexed, downloaded, or stored anywhere in this environment.
-This stack exists purely to demonstrate the automation, networking, and security architecture involved in a media pipeline, not to facilitate access to copyrighted content.
+This stack exists purely to demonstrate the automation, networking, and security architecture; not to demostrate access to copyrighted content.